top of page

 BrainPOP Science is proven to accelerate evidence-based writing and reasoning skills.

-The embedded CER process in every investigation kicks off with a relatable guiding question and guides students through BrainPOP 3D Worlds™, simulations, and data manipulatives while they:
+The embedded CER writing process in every science investigation kicks off with a relatable guiding question and guides students through BrainPOP 3D Worlds™, simulations, and data manipulatives while they:

 Bring writing and science together with CER